 If the prospective guest does not turn up at the guest house at the time reserved, this is a case of no show.
 If this happens, the receptionist should inform the reservations centre within 24 hours.
 If this is not done, the reservations centre may levy an incorrect charge.

-A charge is often made (maybe not the full charge), to people who do not show....at least for nights which cannot be rebooked at short notice to someone else.
+A charge is often made to people who do not show, as per the terms of the booking or at least for nights which cannot be rebooked at short notice to someone else.

 Registration of Guests

 In some countries hotel and guest house owners have a legal obligation to obtain certain information from all persons of or over a specified age, who stay for one night or more.
 The visitor may give this information either:

 However, whichever way they give the information, the onus is on the guest house owner to obtain the information and record it in writing.

 The information that may need to be recorded might be:

 If a guest is from another country, you may need to obtain the following additional information: